snorkel-team/snorkel/tutorials/disease_tagging/README.md

 > 10. Wiegers, T.C., Davis, A.P., Mattingly, C.J.
 (2014) Web services-based text-mining demonstrates broad impacts for interoperability and process simplification.
 Database (Oxford), 2014, bau050.
 >
 > 11. Wiegers, T.C., Davis, A.P., Mattingly, C.J.
 (2012) Collaborative biocuration--text-mining development task for document prioritization for curation.
 Database (Oxford), 2012, bas037.

+## Example

+For example, in the sentence
+> The patient had no apparent associated conditions which might have predisposed him to the
+> development of bradyarrhythmias; and, thus, this probably represented a true idiosyncrasy
+> to lidocaine.

+our goal is to tag the disease name "[bradyarrhythmias](https://en.wikipedia.org/wiki/Bradycardia)."